alevani/ant_war_simulation/README.md

 - Need to draw a lot of object at once
 - No need of drawing polygons or complexe 3D forms (that excludes complexe tool like Open GL and such)

+I need to explain somehow that I will be looking only into python, java, javascript as C, C++ C# and the other I know are out of the place.

 I am doing some test on multiple drawing technics at https://github.com/alevani/random-agents